Overview Orka Cluster 3.2

-Every Orka user has a unique use case and requirements.
-Whether you're looking to run single Xcode builds or create an automated CI/CD pipeline with daily and nightly builds, your Orka journey will go through the following simple steps.
+Every Orka user has unique use cases and requirements.
+Whether looking to run single Xcode builds or create an automated CI/CD pipeline with daily and nightly builds, the Orka journey goes through the a few simple steps (shown below).

-Contact MacStadium to discuss your requirements.
-Based on your use case, the team will recommend and provide the best hardware option for your business.
+Contact MacStadium to discuss requirements.
+Based on specific use cases, the team recommends and provides the best hardware options.

-• The Orka Web UI provides a quick and user-friendly way to manage your Orka cluster.
+• The Orka Web UI provides a quick and user-friendly way to manage an Orka cluster.
 Currently, the Web UI offers limited functionality compared to the Orka3 CLI and the Orka3 API.

-• The Orka3 CLI is the easiest way to start with Orka.
-It's perfect for manual use and automation alike.
+• The Orka 3.2 CLI is the easiest way to start with Orka.
+It is perfect for both manual use and automation alike.

-• If you want to build an automated CI/CD system, look into the available Orka integrations - from Jenkins to Drone, the Orka team continuously adds to the list of supported solutions.
+• To build an automated CI/CD system, look into the available Orka integrations - from Jenkins to Drone, the Orka team continuously adds to the list of supported solutions.

 ТermDefinition

-Node A genuine Apple physical host that provides computational resources (RAM and CPU) for your workloads.
-A host OS runs on top, and you have no direct access (via VNC, SSH, or Screen Sharing).
+Node A genuine Apple physical host that provides computational resources (RAM and CPU) for workloads.
+A host OS runs on top, with no direct access (via VNC, SSH, or Screen Sharing).

 VM config